Low urgency

 Detected July 6, 2026 · in Pesticide & Pest-Control Applicators

 Aforeworn detected this change in the Pesticide & Pest-Control Applicators space on July 6, 2026 and published this briefing so affected operators are forewarned rather than caught off guard.
 It is rated Low urgency.
-Agricultural applicators and fumigation companies using ethyl formate on citrus, kiwifruit, or table grapes. should confirm how it applies to their specific situation before acting.
-There is a time constraint attached: Effective August 6, 2025..
+Fumigation companies and agricultural applicators using ethyl formate on citrus, kiwifruit, or table grapes should confirm how it applies to their specific situation before acting.
+There is a time constraint attached: None.
 Acting after that point can mean penalties, a lapsed licence, or lost eligibility — exactly the kind of surprise Aforeworn exists to prevent.
 Aforeworn monitors Pesticide & Pest-Control Applicators continuously and turns every detected change into a plain-English briefing like this one, so you always know first.
 Forewarned is forearmed.

 What changed